Bone biopsy; Biopsy - bone

 Bone biopsy may also be done under general anesthesia to remove a larger sample.
 Then surgery to remove the bone can be done if the biopsy exam shows that there is an abnormal growth or cancer.

-Follow your provider's instructions on how to prepare.
+Follow your health care provider's instructions on how to prepare.
 This may include not eating and drinking for several hours before the procedure.
+If you take any blood thinners, please make sure you stop them ahead of the procedure.

 With a needle biopsy, you may feel some discomfort and pressure, even though a local anesthetic is used.
 You must remain still during the procedure.